 - lets you play with your hands :-).

 Dress them up in melted chocolate of any flavor or color, add sprinkles or piped frosting.
 Even turn them into characters.
-Since they are on sticks it is less mess and more deliciousness.
+Since they are on sticks it is less messy and more deliciousness.

 Making cake balls is perfect for those who like to play with their food!

-You take gluten free chocolate cake (like in this easy Gluten Free Chocolate Cake recipe) and smoosh it up with your hands.
+- You take gluten free cake (like in this easy Gluten Free Chocolate Cake recipe) and smoosh it up with your hands.
 Trust me, kids love this part!

-First, add broken up cake to a bowl.
+Step 1: Add cake to a large bowl.
 Time to get those hands dirty.
 I had some extra cake from when I made these Gluten Free Chocolate Raspberry Trifles, so I used that for this recipe.
 Use your hands or fork to smoosh the cake into bits.

-Roll chunks of cake batter into balls and lay out on a baking dish lined with wax paper.
-Add lollipop sticks.
-Now here is the secret...take the sticks back out and spoon some melted chocolate into each hole.
+Step 3: Roll chunks of cake batter into balls and place them on a baking dish lined with wax paper.

-Put the sticks back in and refrigerate for 30-45 minutes to solidify.
+Step 5: Refrigerate for 30-45 minutes to solidify the cake pops.
 This will keep the sticks attached to the cake balls when you dip them into the chocolate.

-Melt chocolate.
-Dip each pop into the melted chocolate and dust with your favorite sprinkles.
+Step 7: Dip each pop into the melted chocolate and dust with your favorite sprinkles.
 Check this list to be sure your sprinkles are gluten free.
 Place the cake pops back on the wax paper and refrigerate for 30 minutes.
 Enjoy!!